Sugar Addiction (+ how quinoa can help)

 - The Sugar Detox by Brooke Alpert

-And what would this be with out a little quinoa recipe inspiration as well?
+And what would this be without a little quinoa recipe inspiration as well?
 Here are 10 of favorite, sugar-free / low-sugar recipes!
-(Links to recipes can be found below the gallery)

 5. Cilantro Quinoa Turkey Burgers (just not the bun!)